Credit or loan insurance

 Check your certificate of insurance for the steps to make a claim.

-Usually, you start your claim either online or over the phone through the insurance company listed in your certificate of insurance.
-You'll likely be asked to complete claims forms and you may be required to provide more information and take a medical exam.
+You usually start your claim online or over the phone.
+You make your claim through the insurance company listed in your certificate of insurance.
+They’ll likely ask you to complete claims forms.
+They may also ask you to provide more information or take a medical exam.

-Most certificates of insurance require that claims be made within a certain timeframe, usually ranging from 90 days to a year from the date of your injury, critical illness, disability or death, depending on the type of claim you’re making.
+Most insurance companies require that you make your claim within a certain timeframe.
+These usually range from 90 days to a year from the date of your injury, critical illness, disability or death.
 You’ll find information about the timeframe to make your claim in your certificate of insurance.
-It’s important that you begin your claim during this timeframe or your claim might be declined.

-You can cancel credit or loan insurance at any time.
+You may cancel your credit or loan insurance at any time.
 Check your certificate of insurance for the steps to take.
+You usually need to contact your insurance company first.

 Related links